-- Support to develop and author key strategic outputs (including system-wide strategies and plans) informed by relevant guidance/regulation, local insight, and wide scale stakeholder engagement.
+- co-produce key documents (including system-wide strategies and plans) informed by relevant guidance/regulation, local insight and wide-scale stakeholder engagement

-- Development and maturing of provider collaborative boards/other collaborative working arrangements to enable decision-making around service transformation priorities and to oversee delivery of service transformation programmes.
+- develop and mature collaborative working arrangements, enabling agreement of service transformation priorities and delivery of service transformation programmes

 Our services are supporting system leaders, provider organisations and places to adapt and respond to new roles and responsibilities and to working in news ways with new accountabilities.